OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:42

-They all ate and were satisfied,
+They all ate and were fully nourished,

 ## Mark 6:43